NicolasHug/nicolashug.github.io/_posts/2017-06-14-matrix_facto_1.md

 [the references]({% post_url 2017-06-17-matrix_facto_4%}/#refs) if you want to dive further into it).

+We obtain here 400 principal components because the original matrix $X$ has 400 rows (or more precisely, because the rank of $X$ is 400).
+As you may have guessed, each of the principal component is in fact a vector that has the same dimension as the original faces, i.e. it has 64 x 64 = 4096  pixels.

 As far as we're concerned, we will call these guys the **creepy guys**.
 Now, one amazing thing about them is that **they can build back all of the original faces.** Take a look at this (these are animated gifs, about 10s long):